Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The two versions can be mixed, e. g. using the short version if ytr, yrot is 0.0 each.

+Dn!:... inverts the transformation.
+This is used for workpiece mode.

 Example:
 * D1:100.0:0:0:90.0 means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis
 * D6 without values clears the definitions of D6 and removes D6 from the chain
 * D7:0:0:0:0 if D7 is the last defined Dn.
 Then it is the definition of the tool, G10 offsets will be added before calculating forward kinematics.
 D7 values of d, ytr or a will be added to the G10 offsets.
+* D1!:100.0:0:0:0 inverts the transformation matrix.

 # M669 A parameter: angles